PrefectHQ/prefect/docs/tutorial/workers.md

     If you choose to use worker-based execution, the way you define deployments will be different.
 Deployments for workers are configured through the Prefect CLI with `prefect deploy`.
 A deployment created with `serve` cannot be submitted to a worker.

 The primary reason to use workers and work pools is for __dynamic infrastructure provisioning and configuration__.
-For example, you might have a workflow that has expensive infrastructure requirements and is only run infrequently.
+For example, you might have a workflow that has expensive infrastructure requirements and is run infrequently.
 In this case, you don't want an idle process running within that infrastructure.
 Instead, use a lightweight _worker_ to dynamically provision the infrastructure only when the workflow is scheduled to run.

 Other advantages to using workers and work pools include: